gcobb321/icloud3/docs/chapters/2-config-parms.md

 *Default:*  'group#' where # is the sequence number of the iCloud3 device_tracker platforms found in the configuration file.

 ###### entity_registry_file_name
 The Home Assistant Entity Registry stores information about the devices and entities.
-It is searched when iCloud3 starts to determine if the HA IOS App version 2 is being used for tracking a device.
-This can be used if a different file should be searched for device informaion.
+It is searched when iCloud3 starts to determine if the HA IOS App version 2 is being used for tracking a device, and if it is, to extract the names of the entities to be monitored for the devices being tracked.
+This parameter is used if a different file should be searched for device information.
 Normally, you should not have to specify this parameter.
-*Valid value:*  valid file name for the Home Assistant entity registry file
+*Valid values:* Entity registry file name

+The following are the path/name of the entirety registry file for Home Assistant running on different platforms:
-*Default:* '/.storage/core.entity_registry'
+- Linux(default): '/.storage/core.entity_registry'
+- MacOS: ‘/Users/USERNAME/.homeassistant/.storage/core.entity_registry’

 ### Devices to be tracked
 ###### tracking_method